Han-Gyuseung/5PG/docs/source/start/tutorial/tool.rst

 .. image:: ../../_static/BM_fitting.png

-The fitting equations can be manually modified by editing the ``tool/extract_strain.py`` script.
+The fitting equation can be manually modified by editing the ``tool/extract_strain.py`` script, and will be updated to account for the composition-dependent cases.